 Coconut Oil vs. MCT Oil

-In his Bulletproof Coffee® recipe, Dave recommends using MCT oil, which is a supplement comprised of medium chain fatty acids (MCFA) sourced from coconut oil and palm kernel oil that are easily absorbed by the body.
-Compared to long chain fatty acids, MCFAs are easily and quickly digested, which is why they're recommend by many as a source of healthy, sustained energy and a way to stimulate your metabolism.
+In his Bulletproof Coffee® recipe, Dave recommends using MCT oil, which is a supplement comprised of medium-chain fatty acids (MCFA) sourced from coconut oil and palm kernel oil that are easily absorbed by the body.
+Compared to long chain fatty acids, MCFAs are easily and quickly digested, which is why they're recommended by many as a source of healthy, sustained energy and a way to stimulate your metabolism.